STARTUP X ACADEMY

 with people you like and respect.

 When a side project is turning into an alarming portion of your life you’ll know you are turning this side project into a startup.
 Google, Apple, Facebook were all first side projects; not bad company.

 The definition of idea includes the size and the growth of the market, how the market is going to evolve, the growth strategy for the company, defensibility strategy, exit and so on.
-Think through all of these and not just the product.
+Think through all of these and not just the product but above all find something broken that you’re passionate about.

 Have a Mission.
 Great missions are very easy to explain and very easy to understand.
 If it takes more than a sentence to explain what you are doing its almost always a sign that is too complicated.